Erogenous zone: Fingers

 The fingertips have many nerves and are responsive to very light touches, like the brushing of a tongue, light fingernail scratching or teeth stroking.
 The sides of the fingers are somewhat less sensitive and more ticklish.
 Both light and firmer touches work well at the junction of the fingers.
 Human fingertips are the second-most sensitive parts of the body, after the tongue.

 Legs

 The thighs can be sensitive to touch.

 An exaggerated tickle on the back of the legs and knees can also be sensitive for some.

 Feet and toes

 Because of the concentration of nerve endings in the sole and digits of the human foot—and possibly due to the close proximity between the area of the brain dealing with tactile sensations from the feet and the area dealing with sensations from the genitals—the sensations produced by both the licking of the feet and sucking of toes can be pleasurable to some people.
 Similarly, massaging the sole of the foot can also produce stimulation.
 Many people are extremely ticklish in the foot area, especially on the soles.
+However, the theory surrounding this link has been debated, most notably; Turnbull et al 2014.
+As for now the proximity between the feet genitalia and the erogenous zones remains solely a hypothesis.